GalSim-developers/GalSim/docs/config_objects.rst

 intrinsic profile of the object.
 The next two, ``magnify`` and ``shear``, are typically used to define how the profile is modified by lensing.
-The last one, ``shift``, is used to shift the position of the galaxy relative to its nominal position on the sky.
+The next one, ``shift``, is used to shift the position of the galaxy relative to its nominal position on the sky.

 * ``flux`` = *float_value* (default = 1.0)  Set the flux of the object in ADU.
 Note that the component ``items`` in a 'Sum' can also have fluxes specified, which can be used as fractional fluxes (e.g. 0.6 for the disk and 0.4 for the bulge).
 Then the outer level profile can set the real flux for the whole thing.